This sleepy beach town is within a one-hour drive from San Francisco or San Jose.

 Tip: Make sure to wear layers and bring a jacket or sweater when you visit Natural Bridget State Beach.
 It gets very windy and chilly in the afternoon.

 Another nice walk is along the San Lorenzo River.
-This is a well-maintained path on both sides of the river with pedestrian bridges connecting the two banks.
+This is a well-maintained path on both sides of the river, with pedestrian bridges connecting the two banks.
 The trail goes all the way from the beach (close to the Boardwalk) to highway 1.

 Fun facts: Many local residents claim to see a Lady in White dress floating around Ocean Street Extension and the nearby cemetery.

-You can stop at Lorenzo Park for a relaxing picnic or you can take a side trip to downtown shopping on Pacific Ave.
+You can stop at Lorenzo Park for a relaxing picnic, or you can take a side trip to downtown shopping on Pacific Ave.

-Santa Cruz is a bike friendly city.
-Many streets have bike lanes and walking trails usually allow bikers.
+Santa Cruz is a bike-friendly city.
+Many streets have bike lanes, and walking trails usually allow bikers.
 The only problem is the hilly nature of the town.

 Tip: If you didn’t bring your bike with you, you can rent one from many rental shops.
 “Pacific Ave Cycles” is the closest to the beach.
 You can also try “Epicenter Cycling” closer to downtown.

-Some must do bike rides:
+Some must-do bike rides:

 - The 3-mile West Cliff Drive with breathtaking views as described above

-- University of California Santa Cruz offers unpaved rugged trails in the upper campus and winding paved trails through the main campus.
+- University of California Santa Cruz offers rugged unpaved trails in the upper campus and winding paved trails through the main campus.

-Eat Cliff drive goes through the best of Santa Cruz’s beaches and communities and connects to the city of Capitola.
+East Cliff drive goes through the best of Santa Cruz’s beaches and communities and connects to the city of Capitola.